AnvilloyDevStudio/TerraModulus/README.md

 Main development would only be conducted by me in these stages.

+Contributing guidelines will be drafted and made in the future for open contributions later.

 ### Early Stage

 Save directory will be kept under `/playminicraft/mods`, but named as `TerraModulus` instead of `Minicraft_Plus`.